-Tungareshwar wildlife sanctuary at Vasai, A green belt located at Vasai East is a great option for nature walk, monsoon trials as it has a beautiful temple of lord Shiva and waterfalls not far from National Highway at distance of 59 Km from Mumbai city.
+Tungareshwar wildlife sanctuary at Vasai, A green belt located at Vasai East is a great option for nature walks, monsoon trials as it has a beautiful temple of Lord Shiva and waterfalls not far from the National Highway at a distance of 59 Km from Mumbai city.

-Frequented as Monsoon destination and an ideal location for a day picnic in woods and scenic nature, Two main attractions of Tungareshwar in rainy days are the Waterfalls and a temple of Lord Shiva which is deep inside hilly trek of forest area.
+Frequented as a Monsoon destination and an ideal location for a day picnic in woods and scenic nature, Two main attractions of Tungareshwar on rainy days are the Waterfalls and a temple of Lord Shiva which is deep inside hilly trek of forest area.

-Lets understand this holy place cum monsoon picnic spot in more details, A beautiful place for photography with Birds, Reptiles and Insects and other flora fauna in the green, enjoying the same nature and waterfalls as we humans do.
+Let’s understand this holy place cum monsoon picnic spot in more detail, A beautiful place for photography with Birds, Reptiles and Insects, and other flora fauna in the green, enjoying the same nature and waterfalls as we humans do.

-Around 24th October 2003 the area is declared as Tungareshwar Forest Park, Part of National park.
-The forest area is 85.70 square kilometre under Law and Forest act 1972 applicable, So please don’t harm any animals or living creature in the area.
+Around 24th October 2003, the area is declared as Tungareshwar Forest Park, Part of the National park.
+The forest area is 85.70 square kilometers under Law and Forest act 1972 applicable, So please don’t harm any animals or living creatures in the area.

-As rain arrives in city in mid of June and sometime early, People in Mumbai, Thane and Navi Mumbai eagerly waits to explore various monsoon spots, Specially Dams and waterfalls which are safe enough for a day long fun with family and friends in and near Mumbai.
+As rain arrives in the city in mid of June and sometimes early, People in Mumbai, Thane, and Navi Mumbai eagerly waits to explore various monsoon spots, Specially Dams and waterfalls which are safe enough for a day-long fun with family and friends in and near Mumbai.

-Waterfalls in this area are small to medium, surrounded with greenery and seasonal birds, safe enough if explored with caution by kids / children with family with people in middle age group.
-Youngsters prefer getting into medium and larger waterfalls, while kids and elderly prefers to enjoy at corner with flowing water and less slippery near Shiva temple, at extreme end of Tungareshwar.
+Waterfalls in this area are small to medium, surrounded with greenery and seasonal birds, safe enough if explored with caution by kids/children with a family with people in the middle age group.
+Youngsters prefer getting into medium and larger waterfalls, while kids and elderly prefer to enjoy at the corner with flowing water and less slippery near Shiva temple, at extreme end of Tungareshwar.

-Since Tungareshwar is hilly mountain area with a 3 Kilometre muddy trek, The walking trail can take anywhere between 30 to 50 minutes starting at Sativali village entry gate, near Vasai Phata Highway.
+Since Tungareshwar is a hilly mountain area with a 3 Kilometre muddy trek, The walking trail can take anywhere between 30 to 50 minutes starting at Sativali village entry gate, Near Vasai Phata Highway.

-As said, Few regular Auto’s who reaches inside crossing streams (Detailed below) may ask you for temple ride costing Rs.50 each if you are tired of walking towards temple or same while returning.
+As said, Few regular Auto’s who reaches inside crossing streams (Detailed below) may ask you for a temple ride costing Rs.50 each if you are tired of walking towards the temple or the same while returning.

-Near entry gate and along the pathway enjoy the yummy green raw mango (Kacchi Kairi), Sweet Corn, Tamarind, Cucumber with chilli and salt.
-These sellers are local villagers, seen on the way couple of time till we reach the Shiva temple.
-Try, not to bargain and pay happily as the experience is much joyful with these stuff munching.
+Near the entry gate and along the pathway enjoy the yummy green raw mango (Kacchi Kairi), Sweet Corn, Tamarind, Cucumber with chili and salt.
+These sellers are local villagers, seen on the way a couple of times till we reach the Shiva temple.
+Try, not to bargain and pay happily as the experience is much joyful with this stuff munching.

-Things to be taken care here is the travel timings, first aid box, food and water etc. There is no wash rooms inside, So do the needful at the entry gate wash room or inside the Shiva temple premise.
+Things to be taken care of here are the travel timings, first aid box, food, and water, etc. There are no wash rooms inside, Possible available washroom is at the entry gate or anything options available around the main Shiva temple premise.

 Most crucial is the timings to hang around this National park area, as it is also home to few wild animals.
 So it is preferred to explore this Jungle area in day time only before it is dark.
 Leave the waterfall and dense green zone by 5:30.

-Another reason to leave early is that their are no street lights etc and its absolute dark after.
-Day time is very safe all around till the temple area and along the trials parallel to waterfalls.
+Another reason to leave early is that there are no street lights etc and it’s absolutely dark after.
+Daytime is very safe all around till the temple area and along with the trails parallel to waterfalls.

 Trek, Trials and the Beautiful Streams Along

-Trust me excitement is on the trial trek.
-Apart from waterfalls, their are 2 main water streams flowing from the forest area which connects these waterfalls along the trial.
+Trust my excitement is on the trail trek.
+Apart from waterfalls, there are 2 main water streams flowing from the forest area which connects these waterfalls along the trail.

-These streams are safer during initial monsoon days and needs to be crossed without any support options as the picture of a picnic group enjoying here tells about the fun and natures experience.
-Both streams have fresh and crystal clear cold water with rounded small to medium stones and few pebbles around the muddy corners on either sides.
+These streams are safer during initial monsoon days and need to be crossed without any support options as the picture of a picnic group enjoying here tells about the fun and nature’s experience.
+Both streams have fresh and crystal clear cold water with rounded small to medium stones and few pebbles around the muddy corners on either side.

-The first stream that comes is just ankle deep and kids will not resist here to explore and get all the fun out of it.
+The first stream that comes is just ankle-deep and kids will not resist here to explore and get all the fun out of it.
 Another one is Knee deep during monsoon days.
-During heavy rainfalls i.e between June and July mostly, the second stream is bit unsafe for kids and elderly to be crossed alone.
+During heavy rainfalls i.e between June and July mostly, the second stream is a bit unsafe for kids and elderly to be crossed alone.

-As an alternative, A small crossing bridge made up of ropes along the stream has been set up for temple care takers and officials so that they can use the same and carry goods and daily needs for temple and accommodation area.
+As an alternative, A small crossing bridge made up of ropes along the stream has been set up for temple caretakers and officials so that they can use the same and carry goods and daily needs for the temple and accommodation area.

-Using this rope bridge needs some skill, So ignore the same and cross another stream which is knee deep only.
+Using this rope bridge needs some skill, So ignore the same and cross another stream that is knee-deep only.

-At a point inside, Along the these 3 Km walkway of Gidrai Pada village (Inside Forest) comes an Ashram called ‘Chakachak Ashram’ with the name written in Marathi language “Shri Siddha Baba Pushkar Dasji Nirvaran Udasin”.
+At a point inside, Along this 3 Km walkway of Gidrai Pada village (Inside Forest) comes to an Ashram called ‘Chakachak Ashram’ with the name written in the Marathi language “Shri Siddha Baba Pushkar Dasji Nirvaran Udasin”.

-This Ashram has a small temple with Shiva linga and a cow shed.
-Previously there was a check post ahead and Officials used to charge Rs.20 for Adults and Rs.15 for kids as an entry fee towards temple area (Not sure, But this entry fees stuff started lately after 2007/2008).
+This Ashram has a small temple with Shiva linga and a cowshed.
+Previously there was a check post ahead and Officials used to charge Rs.20 for Adults and Rs.15 for kids as an entry fee towards the temple area (Not sure, But this entry fees stuff started lately after 2007/2008).

-Updates as of December 2016 : Charges / Entry fees has been finally removed, So the also called ‘Tungareshwar Bird Century’ is totally free to explore with rules set to be obeyed.
-Baggage checking is done at this check post, no alcohol etc is allowed further.
+Updates as of December 2016: Charges / Entry fees have been finally removed, So the also called ‘Tungareshwar Bird Century’ is totally free to explore with rules set to be obeyed.
+Baggage checking is done at this check post, no alcohol, etc is allowed further.

 Flora and Fauna at Tungareshwar

 About 30 minutes to 45 minutes rocky trial to the Shiva temple inside Tungareshwar forest, One can observe the flora and fauna along the pathway.
-Butterflies, Insects on bare branched trees in summer and more of the species in lush greenery of Monsoon, One can find birds like the blue colour beauty of black naped monarch, crested honey buzzard (Pernis ptilorhynchus) which looks much like eagle, few river tern (Sterna aurantia) and few greater coucal along the riverbed.
+Butterflies, Insects on bare-branched trees in summer, and more of the species in the lush greenery of Monsoon, One can find birds like the blue color beauty of black-naped monarch, crested honey buzzard (Pernis ptilorhynchus) which looks much like the eagle, few river terns (Sterna aurantia) and few greater coucal along the riverbed.

-Small insects, ants and bees are also seen along with butterflies all around.
-Talking about few species of butterflies as seen are Blue pansy, Common crow, Blue Pansy and may be many more as one explores more inside the trial.
-Common trees at glance are Ghost, Teak, Sand Paper and Orchid can be seen near dry streams or flowing during monsoon.
-To name few more as as seen are Wasps, Damselflies, Orb Weavers, Caterpillars, Dragonflies, Pagoda Ants, Tailor birds etc
+Small insects, ants, and bees are also seen along with butterflies all around.
+Talking about few species of butterflies as seen is Blue pansy, Common crow, Blue Pansy and maybe many more as one explores more inside the trial.
+Common trees at glance are Ghost, Teak, Sand Paper, and Orchid can be seen near dry streams or flowing during monsoon.
+To name a few more as seen are Wasps, Damselflies, Orb Weavers, Caterpillars, Dragonflies, Pagoda Ants, Tailor birds, etc.

 Lord Shiva Temple

-At the extreme end inside the dense forest of Tungareshwar bird sanctury / national park is the temple of Lord Shiva (Shambhunath) which as said is about 3 to 4 kilometre from Vasai Phata (Tungareshwar Entry Gate), National Highway 8.
+At the extreme end inside the dense forest of Tungareshwar bird sanctuary / national park is the temple of Lord Shiva (Shambhunath) which as said is about 3 to 4 kilometers from Vasai Phata (Tungareshwar Entry Gate), National Highway 8.

-Along side the Lord Shiva temple, A small temple of Goddess ‘Khodiyaar Mataji’ (With her vehicle crocodile) as seen in major pictures of this goddess.
+Alongside the Lord Shiva temple, A small temple of Goddess ‘Khodiyaar Mataji’ (With her vehicle crocodile) is seen in major pictures of this goddess.

 Being said about God and Goddess, Tungareshwar attracts devotees who visit both these temples at special occasions and festive seasons like ‘Khodiyaar Jayanti’ which comes in around February and ‘Maha Shivratri’ in Shravana Months as Hindu calendar, falling between July and August every year.